 TERRA Trees from Ontario Tree Farms

 Locally-grown plants are in demand at TERRA stores, and we strive to build relationships with Ontario growers and producers.
-The fresh cut Christmas trees you’ll find at TERRA store locations are all grown in Ontario by growers we’re proud to partner with.
-Here are the trees you’ll find in our stores this season.
+The fresh cut Christmas trees you’ll find at TERRA store locations are all grown in Ontario by growers with whom we’re proud to partner .
+Here a guide to the types of fresh cut Christmas trees you’ll find in our stores this season.

 Balsam Fir are the traditional long-time favourites of many families in North America.
 With lustrous, deep green colour, Balsam Fir have sturdy branches that can support the weight of ornaments, and soft needles that are pleasant to touch.
 It’s most beloved feature, though, is it’s heavy fragrance.
 Balsam Fir have moderate needle retention, generally lasting indoors for 3 to 4 weeks.

 Fraser Fir have recently become the most popular cut Christmas Tree type in Ontario.
 Like Balsams, Fraser Fir have soft foliage, strong branches, and lovely fragrance.
 However, Fraser Firs tend to have a bit of a longer needle retention rate, and have shorter needles that allow for plenty of space for ornaments and decorations.
 The silver undersides of the foliage create an overall blue effect, for a dramatic look in a home.

 Sometimes, you just want the original.
 Scotch Pine is the OG Christmas Tree for many people, with it’s dense triangular form and long, sharp needles.
 A Scotch Pine is a stand-alone statement, and it looks amazing in a space without any ornaments at all!
 But with lights and some understated decoration, this tree is the height of rustic charm.
 It also holds on to it’s needles for well over a month.